alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/00_anchor_recognition.md

 A project is foundationally anchored only when the match exists.

-No official confirmation record means the project cannot anchor into AI Foundations / Origin | Continuum.
+No official confirmation record means no confirmed anchor.

-No controlled project URL means the project cannot anchor into AI Foundations / Origin | Continuum.
+No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 ## Core Recognition Rule

-A project, system, publication, product, governance model, research body, or application may only be recognized as **AI Foundations / Origin | Continuum Source-Line Anchored** if its confirmed record appears on the official Confirmed Anchors page maintained by Alyssa Solen.
+A project, system, publication, product, governance model, research body, companion, persona, agent, assistant, model, interface, or application may only be recognized as **AI Foundations / Origin | Continuum Source-Line Anchored** if its confirmed record appears on the official Confirmed Anchors page maintained by Alyssa Solen.

 The confirmed record must include:

 - Project name
-- Creator, founder, or organization name
+- Contact name
 - Controlled project URL
 - Anchor ID
 - Source-line